JigeishuSrivastava/MediBot-AI/README.md

 # 🏥 MediBot: Advanced AI-Powered Medical Assistant (RAG Pipeline)

-MediBot ek professional **Generative AI** application hai jo medical knowledge base (PDF documents) aur Large Language Models (LLMs) ka upyog karke user ke sawalon ka satik aur context-aware jawab deta hai.
-Yeh project **Retrieval-Augmented Generation (RAG)** architecture par adharit hai.
+MediBot is a professional **Generative AI** application that leverages a custom medical knowledge base (PDF documents) and Large Language Models (LLMs) to provide accurate, context-aware answers to user queries.
+The project is built on the **Retrieval-Augmented Generation (RAG)** architecture.

 ---

 ## 🌟 Key Highlights
-* **Intelligent Document Retrieval**: FAISS (Facebook AI Similarity Search) ka upyog karke hazaron medical pages mein se seconds mein relevant context dhoondta hai.
+* **Intelligent Document Retrieval**: Uses FAISS (Facebook AI Similarity Search) to find relevant context from thousands of medical pages within seconds.
-* **Ultra-Fast Inference**: Groq Cloud inference engine ke saath **Llama-3.1-8b** model ka use karke super-fast responses generate karta hai.
+* **Ultra-Fast Inference**: Utilizes the **Llama-3.1-8b** model via the Groq Cloud inference engine for lightning-fast response generation.
-* **Professional Medical UI**: Streamlit par banaya gaya ek custom interface jisme glass-morphism design aur black text readability ka dhyan rakha gaya hai.
+* **Professional Medical UI**: Developed with Streamlit, featuring a custom glass-morphism design and high-readability typography.
-* **Contextual Accuracy**: Bot sirf provide kiye gaye medical context se hi jawab deta hai, jisse AI hallucinations ka khatra kam ho jata hai.
+* **Contextual Accuracy**: The bot strictly answers based on the provided medical context, significantly reducing the risk of AI hallucinations.

 ---

 ## 🏗️ Technical Architecture & Workflow

-MediBot ka internal workflow niche diye gaye steps par kaam karta hai:
+MediBot's internal workflow follows a structured RAG pipeline:

-1.  **Data Extraction**: `PyPDFLoader` ka upyog karke `data/` folder se medical PDFs ko read kiya jata hai.
+1.  **Data Extraction**: Uses `PyPDFLoader` to read medical PDFs from the `data/` directory.
-2.  **Smart Chunking**: Bade documents ko `RecursiveCharacterTextSplitter` ke zariye 500 characters ke chhote chunks mein toda jata hai taaki LLM context window mein fit ho sake.
+2.  **Smart Chunking**: Large documents are split into smaller 500-character segments using `RecursiveCharacterTextSplitter` to fit within the LLM's context window.
-3.  **Vector Embeddings**: Hugging Face ka `all-MiniLM-L6-v2` model har chunk ko high-dimensional vector embeddings mein convert karta hai.
+3.  **Vector Embeddings**: The Hugging Face `all-MiniLM-L6-v2` model converts each chunk into high-dimensional vector embeddings.
-4.  **Vector Storage**: In embeddings ko local FAISS database mein store kiya jata hai fast similarity search ke liye.
+4.  **Vector Storage**: Embeddings are stored in a local FAISS database for high-speed similarity searches.
-5.  **RAG Execution**: User ki query aane par, retriever top-3 relevant chunks nikaalta hai aur use Prompt Template ke saath Groq LLM ko bhejta hai.
+5.  **RAG Execution**: When a user submits a query, the retriever fetches the top 3 relevant chunks and sends them along with a custom Prompt Template to the Groq LLM.

 ---